Hello and welcome to the podcast of the Lotus Eaters.

 It's not necessarily that it's on the day that he sent this over breakfast.

-No, that's that's not necessarily our case.
+No, that's not necessarily our case.

 Yes.

-I can't help but notice that the same style of arguments about the English claim over the ancestral homeland are the exact same arguments used to attack the legitimacy of colonial English nations like Australia.
+Compelling as your critiques of the UK government's immigration policies are, I can't help but notice that the same sort of arguments about the English claim over their ancestral homeland are the exact same arguments used to attack the legitimacy of colonial English nations like Australia.

 I'm curious as to what your response is to these people using your own arguments against us.